CLI Tool

 3. Project Config

-Create .runhumanrc in your project root:
+Create .runhumanrc in your project root (or run runhuman init):

 {